Real Broker operates on an 85/15 commission structure.

 Final Thoughts: Is This Model Right for You?

-If you are a real estate agent who enjoys collaboration, has a network of peers, and prefers to focus on their real estate transactions while also earning passive income, Real’s revenue share model offers a straightforward way to generate revenue beyond your own closings.
+If you are a real estate agent who enjoys collaboration, has a strong network of peers, and wants to build income beyond your own closings, Real’s revenue share model can be a powerful opportunity.

-That said, revenue share amounts hinge on consistent production.
-Meet the producing-agent standard, support the agents in your network, and the program can meaningfully offset your cap and build long-term wealth through stock grants and revenue share earnings.
+That said, revenue share depends on production, eligibility, tier access, and agent retention.
+Meet the producing-agent standard, support the agents in your network, and the program can become a meaningful part of your long-term wealth-building strategy.

 FAQ’s About the Real Brokerage Revenue Share